 - Formation control of multi-robot systems

-- Distributed signal processing over sensor netwokrs
+- Distributed signal processing over sensor networks (in particular, distributed spatial filtering (DSF))

 - Modeling and analysis of syncronized behavior of metronomes